Visiting Iceland on a Budget: 10 Amazing Things To Do

 • Hikes (e.g., Studlagil Canyon, Múlagljúfur Canyon, Vik airplane, etc.) are free

-We’re always trying to travel on a budget, but that doesn’t mean we won’t spend some money on seriously cool experiences.
-In Iceland, we were very happy to save money on our flights, food, and lodging and spend a little more on some epic activities.
+We’re always trying to travel on a budget, but that doesn’t mean we won’t spend some money on seriously extraordinary experiences.
+In Iceland, we were delighted to save money on our flights, food, and lodging and spend a little more on epic activities.
 Here are some experiences worth your consideration in Iceland:

 A Glacier Hike

-Glaciers cover 11% of Iceland, and you can go climb on them!
-Because hiking a glacier can be dangerous (there are crevices and holes you could fall into) you must hike the glaciers on a tour, with a guide.
+Glaciers cover 11% of Iceland, and you can climb them!
+Because hiking a glacier can be dangerous (there are crevices and holes you could fall into), you must hike the glaciers on a tour with a guide.

-The best glacier hike you can do is on the Falljokul glacier, with Melrakki Expeditions.
-Choose the 5-hour tour – it’s so worth it to get up close to the ice cliffs and see the craggles and ridges in the ice.
+The best glacier hike you can do is on the Falljokul glacier with Melrakki Expeditions.
+Choose the 5-hour tour—it’s so worth it to get up close to the ice cliffs and see the struggles and ridges in the ice.

 The Blue Lagoon

-This Insta-famous hot spring spa is right by Reykjavik and is known for its steaming, milky blue waters.
+This Insta-famous hot spring spa is right by Reykjavik, known for its steaming, milky blue waters.
 While this is a well-known attraction, it lives up to the hype.
-The water is warm and relaxing, plus you get a drink from the swim-up bar, a mud mask, and the use of the saunas is included in the basic ticket price.
+The water is warm and relaxing, plus you get a drink from the swim-up bar and a mud mask, and the use of the saunas is included in the basic ticket price.

 Geosea Spa